In a previous post, we have introduced a distributed system where:

 The proposer periodically executes this:

-2. Assign nextProposeLid to an unassigned request and then increment nextProposeLid, repeat for all unassigned requests.
-This is how the requests in the RequestPool are assigned.
+, repeat for all unassigned requests.
+This is how the requests in the RequestPool are assigned. - Append these

-3. Append these requestId to the local log that it has. requestId is the unique identifier generated by the client in the request.
-The index of the requestId in the log is its lid.
+is the unique identifier generated by the client in the request.
+The index of the requestId in the log is its lid. - Send

-4. Send appendLog(lastCommitId, logs) to all ready acceptors; logs start from lastLidMap[replicaId]+1 for each replica.
-After doing appendLog, all ready replicas are informed of the assignments.
-But these new logs are not committed yet.
+, all ready replicas are informed of the assignments.
+But these new logs are not committed yet. - Set

 The acceptor reacts to appendLog request from the proposer by doing the following things: